Obtain a Section 19 FDIC Waiver

 To determine the potential punishment, you will need to consult an attorney who can pull the code for the specific year in which your offense was committed.

-Cases expunged under state law may still require an FDIC Waiver
+Cases expunged under state law may still require a Section 19 FDIC Waiver

 If you do not meet the de minimis requirement and have an offense that falls in one of the prohibited categories, then the FDIC requires an individual FDIC waiver even if you completed a pre-trial diversion program, paid a fine, or completed any other deferred adjudication.
 This includes any “expunged” cases.
 For purposes of the FDIC, you case is not considered expunged unless it is a “complete expungement.”
 A “complete expungement” is defined as a case which no one – (including law enforcement) – can access, even by court order.